New York Common Pantry

 How does New York Common Pantry spend its money?

 New York Common Pantry directs 88% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to New York Common Pantry tax-deductible?